AdobeDocs/experience-manager-65.en/help/forms/using/forms-workflow-osgi-handling-user-data.md

     1. Go to `https://'[server]:[port]'/aem/start.html` and log in with administrator credentials.
     1. Navigate to **[!UICONTROL Tools > Workflow> Instances]**.
-    1. Select relevant workflow instances for the user and tap **[!UICONTROL Terminate]** to terminate running instances.
+    1. Select relevant workflow instances for the user and select **[!UICONTROL Terminate]** to terminate running instances.

        For more information about working with workflow instances, see [Administering Workflow Instances](/help/sites-administering/workflows-administering.md).